chernyshalexander/Seva/README.md

 ## Installation (Manual)

 1. Copy the `Seva` folder into your LMS Plugins directory (usually `Plugins` inside the server’s working directory).
-2. Make sure the folder is named exactly `Seva`.
+2. Make sure the folder is named exactly Seva (structure: Plugins/Seva/Plugin.pm, Plugins/Seva/install.xml, etc.).
 3. Restart Lyrion Music Server.
 4. The plugin should appear in the Plugins section and in the Radio / My Apps menu.